scds/intro-git/introduction.md

 ### Git

 Git is one of the most used version control systems around.
 It's used by big companies and individuals alike.
 Traditionally, Git is used in a command-line interface.
-However, many graphical interface tools based on git have been created, providing an easier way for many to interact with Git.
+However, many graphical interface tools based on Git have been created, providing an easier way for many to interact with Git.
 While these tools make it easier to use Git, using a command-line interface can usually give you more power than any graphical interface can.

 <br>